boris-jenicek/ng-vibe/libs/dialog/README.md

 ## Why

-This package offers a powerful, dynamic way to include dialogs in Angular applications, improving the user interface and experience with minimal coding effort and maximum flexibility.
-It provides developers with the tools to create highly interactive and customizable dialogs that can enhance the engagement and usability of their applications.
+@ng-vibe/dialog enhances Angular applications by offering a powerful, dynamic means to include highly interactive and customizable dialogs.
+It aids in enriching user interfaces and experiences with minimal coding effort, granting developers the flexibility to craft engaging and responsive modals and pop-ups.

 ## Getting Started